xapple/forest_puller/NOTES.md

 * Add new data source: Forest Europe

+* Rename columns to short name for soef

+* Convert units for soef

 # TODO

-* Rename columns for soef
+* Create pickled df for soef

-* Created concatenated df for soef
+* Created a large concatenated df for soef

 * Write doc for the new data source